-The Kuching Urban Transportation System (KUTS) is massive public transportation project undertaken by the Sarawak Government.
+The Sarawak ART System Project is part of the Kuching Urban Transportation System (KUTS) is massive public transportation project undertaken by the Sarawak Government.

 The master plan wants to connect major locations in Kuching and nearby divisions with key destinations.